CodePushGo/website/src/content/blog/en/capacitor-ota-updates-vs-traditional-versioning.md

 These figures clearly show that OTA updates excel in speed, cost-effectiveness, and adoption rates.

 Beyond deployment speed, the efficiency and cost advantages of OTA updates are hard to ignore.
-For instance, NASA's [OSIRIS-REx](https://en.wikipedia.org/wiki/OSIRIS-REx) team leveraged Capgo's hot code pushes to significantly cut costs compared to other solutions.
+For instance, NASA's [OSIRIS-REx](https://en.wikipedia.org/wiki/OSIRIS-REx) team leveraged CodePushGo's hot code pushes to significantly cut costs compared to other solutions.
 Many organizations using OTA updates report savings of up to $26,100 over five years [\[1\]](https://capgo.app/).

 Additionally, OTA updates improve deployment efficiency by 81%, freeing up teams to focus on building new features instead of managing app store submissions.
 Immediate fixes and rollouts also enhance the user experience by minimizing support issues.
-With platforms like Capgo delivering over 947.6 million updates across more than 1,400 production apps, OTA updates have proven to be both scalable and reliable [\[1\]](https://capgo.app/).
+With platforms like CodePushGo delivering over 947.6 million updates across more than 1,400 production apps, OTA updates have proven to be both scalable and reliable [\[1\]](https://capgo.app/).

 ## OTA Update Implementation Guide